 Three days of fish

 We added a day to this year’s itinerary to allow more time with the paddlefish.
 They tire of people’s presence, so we limit dives to two a day to give the best encounters and to allow everyone time to warm up.
 However, no one in the group tired of seeing paddlefish.
-Everyone saw paddlefish on every dive, although only one guest saw one briefly filter feeding.
-The paddlefish swam more vigorously this year and kept their mouths closed, so I focused more on creative lighting with the fish.
+Everyone saw paddlefish on every dive.
+As always, photographic opportunities were challenging; the paddlefish swam vigorously, while I focused on creative compositions.

 The water was about 5ºF colder this year reaching temperatures between 53ºF and 48ºF.
 We all wore dry suits and appreciated it.
 As small as the quarry is, no one wanted the quarry to be any bigger than it was so we could all dive with paddlefish.